codesandbox/docs/packages/projects-docs/pages/learn/repositories/editors.md

 ### Who can access my code?

 Only people on your CodeSandbox team with permissions to the repository may join as a collaborator.
-Repository permissions are carried over from Github.
-To add someone new to the team, provide access on Github and add them to the CodeSandbox.
+Repository permissions are carried over from GitHub.
+To add someone new to the team, provide access on GitHub and add them to the CodeSandbox.
 From there, they can access the code in the browser or follow the steps above to use VS Code.

 ### More Questions?